 1. We do not accept content that’s been previously published elsewhere.
 We will not consider articles or columns that have been sent to other publications or posted online.
 That includes items that have been loaded to personal blogs.
 We also will not consider anonymous or pseudonymous submissions.

 2. Several factors go into whether an article is suitable for publication—space constraints, timeliness, relevance and the lineup of the Dentaltown editorial calendar, to name a few.
 For that reason, we suggest you contact us, using the form below, before you begin writing anything.
 Send us a quick "abstract" that describes the topic, angle and major points your proposed article would cover, and our editorial board will review the idea and provide feedback.

 3. We do our best to read all submissions promptly, so if we’re interested in publishing your article, we’ll contact you within two weeks.
 We might request changes to your original idea, suggest ways to organize and write the article, or explain why the piece wouldn’t be a good fit for publication.
 If you don’t hear from us within two weeks, it’s safe to assume we won’t be able to use the piece at all.

 4. Be familiar with what’s been recently published in Dentaltown magazine, and ensure that your proposed article doesn’t recycle previous content.
 No matter whether your piece is clinical in nature or focused more on practice management, there must be something new and noteworthy about what you’re trying to share.
 In your message, explain what’s different about your piece, and what would make it different from the other articles out there.

-If you do not wish to use the form below, you may also submit your article to Dentaltown Editorial Director Dr. Thomas Giacobbi (email@example.com) or Dentaltown Editor & Creative Director Sam Mittelsteadt (firstname.lastname@example.org).
+Please submit your article to Dentaltown Editorial Director Dr. Thomas Giacobbi (firstname.lastname@example.org) or Dentaltown Editor & Creative Director Sam Mittelsteadt (email@example.com).